top of page

 LTC Wolf and his wife Leah have three children Jacob (7), Evelyn (6), and Caleb (4).

-MSG JONES
+MSG Schmidt

 Full Bio